Conan the Barbarian: Setting

-The stories occur in the pseudo-historical "Hyborian Age", set after the destruction of Atlantis and before the rise of any known ancient civilization.
+The stories occur in the fictional "Hyborian Age", set after the destruction of Atlantis and before the rise of any historical ancient civilization.
 This is a specific epoch in a fictional timeline created by Howard for many of the low fantasy tales of his artificial legendary.

-The reasons behind the invention of the Hyborian Age were perhaps commercial.
-Howard had an intense love for history and historical dramas, but he also recognized the difficulties and the time-consuming research work needed in maintaining historical accuracy.
-Also, the poorly-stocked libraries in the rural part of Texas where Howard lived did not have the material needed for such historical research.
-By conceiving "a vanished age" and by choosing names that resembled human history, Howard avoided anachronisms and the need for lengthy exposition.
+Howard invented the Hyborian Age as a useful literary device.
+He had an intense love for history and historical dramas, but he also recognized the difficulties and the time-consuming research work needed in maintaining historical accuracy.
+Also, the poorly-stocked libraries in the rural part of Texas where Howard lived did not have the material needed for such research.
+By conceiving a fictional "vanished age" and choosing names that resembled historical ones, Howard avoided anachronisms and the need for lengthy exposition.

 According to "The Phoenix on the Sword", the adventures of Conan take place "Between the years when the oceans drank Atlantis and the gleaming cities, and the years of the rise of the Sons of Aryas."